GerhartPapaGee/AboveTheLaw-LSR-Mod/README.md

 Edit `AboveTheLaw_Settings.xml` to change keys.

 ## Booking Locations
+Look for the blue cylinder marker at each station.
 - BCSO Sandy Shores
 - Paleto Bay SO
 - La Mesa PD